Frequently Asked Questions

 - Explore Buffalo tours proceed rain or shine!
 Refunds are not provided if the tour proceeds as scheduled.

-- We may cancel tours in advance due to the weather forecast: this primarily occurs for kayak tours if weather conditions are unsafe for personal watercraft, and for walking tours during winter months if there is a travel advisory in the City of Buffalo.
+- We may cancel tours in advance due to the weather forecast: this primarily occurs for walking tours during winter months if there is a travel advisory in the City of Buffalo.
 If you purchase tickets for a tour that is canceled in advance due to weather, you will be notified and offered a refund or exchange.

-- If a canceled tour is offered on future dates, such as our regularly scheduled Elevator Alley Kayak tours, you will be offered an opportunity to transfer your reservation to a different open tour date.
+- If a canceled tour is offered on future dates, you will be offered an opportunity to transfer your reservation to a different open tour date.

 - In the rare event that unpredictable weather arises and your docent feels it is necessary to cancel the tour, you will be offered a refund or exchange.

-- If you have purchased tickets for a tour that you are no longer able to attend, please contact our office at (716) 245-3032 during business hours: Monday-Friday 9am-5pm and Saturday 9am-2pm.
+- If you have purchased tickets for a tour that you are no longer able to attend, please email us at email@example.com.

 - For cancellation requests received more than 48 hours prior to the tour, we will gladly exchange your reservation for any tour of equal value or provide a full refund.